 Newsom's office refuses records request on 'murky' $1B mask deal with Chinese company

-Gov. Gavin Newsom, the Democrat from California, has denied a public records request from the Los Angeles Times seeking details into a nearly $1 billion deal for protective masks from a Chinese car manufacturer.
+California Gov. Gavin Newsom has denied a public records' request from the Los Angeles Times seeking details into a nearly $1 billion deal for protective masks from a Chinese car manufacturer.

 Newsom's office has been criticized over lack of transparency into the contract for weeks and the latest refusal will likely raise even more suspicions.
 The paper reported that his office has insisted that disclosure into the deal with BYD, which stands for Build Your Dreams, could jeopardize the mask delivery.